 MindBody Medicine (MBM) is hardly new, this is just the current term for a branch of medicine that is ancient in its nature and current in its science.
 It represents a return to and recognition of the truth and wisdom of virtually all ancient wisdom philosophies and medicine that treated body and mind non-dualistically, that is, as an integral whole.
-MBM recognizes and uses the mind-body / body-mind connection and focuses on helping people learn new strategies to help themselves live well in the face of whatever life brings.
+MBM recognizes and uses the mind-body-spirit-environment continuum and focuses on helping people learn new strategies to help themselves live well in the face of whatever life brings.
 MBM is a wonderful complement to whatever else the medical system may offer and invites each person to take responsibility for self-management.
 MindBody Medicine views each person as a unique individual with all the inner resources or tools needed for healing, for connecting to a sense of well-being, and for living well and suffering less regardless of what your life circumstances may be.

 Does this sound familiar? …

 being on vacation; on vacation, we worry about the work piling up on our

 the past or fret about what may or may not happen in the future.
 We don’t appreciate the living present

 because our “monkey minds,” as Buddhists call them, vault from

 thought to thought like monkeys swinging from tree to tree.